HelmholtzAI-Consultants-Munich/XAI-Tutorials/docs/source/_model_agnostic_xai/shap.rst

 where :math:`f(j)` is the prediction for the instance (the one considering all the available features) and :math:`\mu(f(J))` is called **baseline**, i.e. the prediction computed when all features are excluded.
 In a tabular data set it is often computed as the average prediction among all the instances in the data set.
 In practical situations, because of numerous approximations, the property may not be entirely fulfilled.

 To check if we completely understand the Shapley values, let's compute them in the context of a really small data set.
-Try to solve the following exercise [#exercise]_
+Try to solve the following exercise (adapted from `here <https://www.aidancooper.co.uk/how-shapley-values-work/>`_):

 Exercise Description
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-You are working with a simplified version of the Boston housing data set [#boston]_ that collects information about the percentage of the population that is working class, the number of rooms, and the nitric oxides concentration (parts per million) of a house.
+You are working with a simplified version of the Boston housing data set (`link <https://www.cs.toronto.edu/~delve/data/boston/bostonDetail.html?xgtab=&ref=aidancooper.co.uk>`_) that collects information about the percentage of the population that is working class, the number of rooms, and the nitric oxides concentration (parts per million) of a house.
 For simplicity, we will call the features A, B, and C. Table 1 shows a small example of the dataset.

 .. list-table:: Feature description
    :header-rows: 1